bvm-org/bvm/README.md

    *lexical scope level* is greater than the *lexical scope level* of the current function or is less than 0 or is not an integer;
    or if the *stack index* is not a non-negative index.
-  > For general details, see the [section on lexical
+  > For further details, see the [section on lexical
   > addresses](#lexical-addresses).
-A lexical address when seen as
+A lexical address when seen as an
-  > an opcode will be processed by the **implicit default
+  > opcode will be processed by the **implicit default operator**.
+If
-  > operator**.
-If the value pointed to by the lexical address is a
+  > the value pointed to by the lexical address is a code segment then
-  > code segment then that segment will be invoked.
-Otherwise, the
+  > that segment will be invoked.
+Otherwise, the value pointed to by
-  > value pointed to by the lexical address will be pushed onto the
+  > the lexical address will be pushed onto the current operand
-  > current operand stack.
-Note that whilst the assembly format for
+  > stack.
+Note that whilst the assembly format for lexical addresses
-  > lexical addresses is `(A, B)`, for the JSON object format,
+  > is `(A, B)`, for the JSON object format, lexical addresses are
-  > lexical addresses are `[A, B]`.
-None of the shorthand formats
+  > `[A, B]`.
-  > are permissible in the JSON object format.

 * Any string that's not recognised as an opcode
   *Before*: